Ochieng-Data/Phase3Project/README.md

 ## 📈 Evaluation

 - **Final model**: Random Forest
-- **Recall on test set**: XX%
+- **Recall on test set**: 0.0
 - Top churn indicators: Month-to-month contracts, high-tech support interactions, low tenure

 ## Recommendations
-  -To offer loyalty plans to month-to-month customers -To Improve customer service efficiency for those with high-tech support needs -Explore additional features (e.g., customer satisfaction scores if available) -Test model performance on new customer segments -Deploy model for live churn monitoring
+- To offer loyalty plans to month-to-month customers
+- To improve customer service efficiency for those with high-tech support needs
+- To explore additional features (e.g., customer satisfaction scores if available)
+- Test model performance on new customer segments
+- To deploy the model for live churn monitoring

 ## ✅ Conclusion